SoftwareKater/nx-confusion/documentation/ARTICLE.md

 }
 ```

 Before we serve the apps, lets fix a warning that would otherwise pop up in our frontend.
-Goto `workspace.json` and add `socket.io-client` to the allowed common js dependencies.
+Go to `workspace.json` and add `socket.io-client` to the allowed common js dependencies (https://angular.io/guide/build#configuring-commonjs-dependencies).

 ```json
     ...